defagos/CoconutKit/README.markdown

 CoconutKit provides your with several kinds of classes covering various aspects of iOS development:

 * High-quality view controller containers.
 These containers are the result of two years of hard work, and exceed by far the capabilities of UIKit built-in containers.
 In particular, view controllers can be combined or stacked, using any kind of transition animation (even yours).
 Your applications will never look the same as before!
-* View controller containment API (compatible with iOS 4), richer, easier to use and far more powerful than the iOS 5 UIKit containment API.
+* View controller containment API, richer, easier to use and far more powerful than the UIKit containment API.
 Writing your own view controller containers correctly has never been easier!
 * Easy way to change the language used by an application at runtime, without having to alter system preferences
 * Localization of labels and buttons directly in nib files, without having to create and bind outlets anymore
 * Classes for creating animations made of several UIView block-based or Core Animation-based sub-animations in a declarative way.
 Such animations can be paused, reversed, played instantaneously, cancelled, repeated, and even more!
 Animations have never been so fun and easy to create!